 This article was first published on Lexis®PSL Commercial on 14 November 2016.
 Click for a free trial of Lexis®PSL.

 Commercial analysis: A recent report highlighted some of the issues surrounding vulnerable consumers who are encouraged to buy online at night—a phenomenon dubbed the ‘vampire economy’.
-Hannah Batten, solicitor at Ashfords, and Louise Workman, partner at the firm, consider some of the legal angles of this trend.
+Louise Workman, partner at the firm, considers some of the legal angles of this trend.

 What were the main findings of the Money and Mental Health Institute report into night-time shopping by vulnerable consumers and the so-called ‘vampire economy’?